StarAtNyte/AudioVibe-Desktop/README.md

 - Rust (latest stable)
 - Platform-specific build tools (Visual Studio on Windows, Xcode on macOS)

+## 📄 License

+This project is built for demonstration purposes showcasing modern desktop application development.

 ## 🎥 Demo Video

-A 3-minute demonstration video showcasing the AI-assisted development process and application features is available for review.
+A 3-minute demonstration video showcasing the application features and development process is available for review.

 ## Recommended IDE Setup